damoncard/human-cloud/README.md

 ## Objective

-* To be the place to exchange man power and knowladge for SME and Startup
+* To be the place to exchange man power and knowladge for SME and Startup.

 ## Scope

 * Browse employee

-   Let the company that lack of some specific employee to fine employee that they need and hir them with specific time task and money
+	+ Filter
+		Filter only some certain employee.

+	+ Make contact
+		Get information of company that employee are up with.

 * Share employee

-   Let the company that have employee but lacking of job so they need thier employee to find some job from outsorce to increse thier experience and also get the money from that job
+	+ Fill information
+		Fill information of employee that you need to share with other company.

+## About
+	this website are develop for make SME and Startup to get more chance to survive in business world by make them contract to each other by sharing employee or job.